Tesla, Inc.: Short sellers

+Tesla's mission

+According to automotive journalist Jamie Kitman, when multiple CEOs of major automotive manufacturers approached Tesla for EV technology that Musk had claimed the company was willing to share, they instead were offered the opportunity to buy regulatory credits from the company.
+This suggested, according to Kitman, that "the company may not be as eager for the electric revolution to occur as it claims."

+Giga New York audit

+In 2020, the New York State Comptroller released an audit of the Giga New York factory project, concluding that it presented many red flags, including a lack of basic due diligence and that the factory itself produced only $0.54 in economic benefits for every $1 spent by the state.

 Delays

-Musk has been criticized for repeated pushing out both production and release dates of products.
+Musk has been criticized for repeatedly pushing out both production and release dates of products.
 By one count in 2016, Musk had missed 20 projections.
 In October 2017, Musk predicted that Model 3 production would be 5,000 units per week by December.
 A month later, he revised that target to "sometime in March" 2018.
 Delivery dates for the Model 3 were delayed as well.
 Other projects like converting supercharger stations to be solar-powered have also lagged projections.
 Musk responded in late 2018: "punctuality is not my strong suit...I never made a mass-produced car.
 How am I supposed to know with precision when it's gonna get done?"

-Giga New York audit

-In 2020, the New York State Comptroller released an audit of the Giga New York factory project, concluding that it presented many red flags, including lack of basic due diligence and that the factory itself produced only $0.54 in economic benefits for every $1 spent by the state.

-Tesla's mission

-According to automotive journalist Jamie Kitman, when multiple CEOs of major automotive manufacturers approached Tesla for EV technology that Musk had claimed the company was willing to share, they instead were offered the opportunity to buy regulatory credits from Tesla.
-This suggested, according to Kitman, that "the company may not be as eager for the electric revolution to occur as it claims."

-Short-sellers and TSLAQ

-TSLAQ is a collective of Tesla critics and short sellers who aim to "shape [the] perception [of Tesla] and move its stock."
-In January 2020, 20% of Tesla stock was shorted, the highest at that time of any stock in the U.S. equity markets.
-By early 2021, according to CNN, short sellers had lost $40 billion during 2020 as the stock price climbed much higher.
-Michael Burry, a short seller portrayed in The Big Short, had shorted Tesla previously via his firm Scion Asset Management, but removed his position in October 2021.
+Accolades

+In 2019, Model 3 earned the Top Safety Pick+ Award from the Insurance Institute for Highway Safety.
+In 2022, Model Y has received the highest safety score of any car analyzed under Euro NCAP.

+In 2022, Tesla won S&P Global Automotive Loyalty Awards in 7 categories.

+In 2025, TIME magazine named Model S as one of the best inventions of the past 25 years, praising it as a "game-changing advance for electric vehicles".

+Motor Trend has shortlisted Cybertruck for the magazine's 2025 Truck of the Year, praising its steer-by-wire system and other tech, but criticizing "the design's many compromises".